-Define Hearsay including all of what 801 defines as non Hearsay: ų.
-Approximately to the second se 2.
-Under what circumstance is character evidence admissible?
+1. Define Hearsay including all of what 801 defines as non Hearsay:

-·

-a a transmission of the security of the security of the security of the security of the AND ASSESSED FOR ASSESSED TO SEE SALVOORS
+2. Under what circumstance is character evidence admissible?

-3. What allows for the use of the unavailability exceptions to the Hearsay Rule and what are they?
+; , What allows for the use of the unavailability exceptions to the Hearsay Rule and 3. what are they?
+Describe and explain the Crawford analysis and its use.
+4. : . . . , б

-.+'

-4. Describe and explain the Crawford analysis and its use.

-,

-•

-Appendix in the second

-•
+\sim

-of cross what circumstances is examination and red it permissible to le irect examination? ad a witness and wh nat is the scope
+Under what circumstances is it permissible to lead a witness and what is the scope of cross examination and redirect examination?
+5. . . -----.

-in the second

-444

-- •

 R:\My Files\Evidence\EvidenceFinal.Fall2007.doc